tasmota/docs/docs/Zigbee.md

 !!! info "Changing any parameter with `ZbConfig` requires to re-pair all devices."

-!!! info "You have about 15 seconds to use ZbConfig to change your configuration before the coordinator is started.
-After that, all zigbee commands are disabled."
+!!! info "In case you coordinator fails at starting, for example because of conflicting PanID, you have about 15 seconds after boot to use ZbConfig to change your configuration.
+After the coordinator fails to start all, zigbee commands are disabled."

 |Parameter|Description|
 |---|---|